JahsonGA/Image_to_Text_Recongization_and_File_Renaming/README.md

 ### 10/21/24
 Switched to working on VBA script and successfully got it working.
 Now I am preparing the scripts and the file types to be used automatically.

+### 10/23/24
+Starting downloading packages to run the code on the office machine.

 ## Links to useful site:
 https://trenton3983.github.io/posts/ocr-ima ge-processing-pytesseract-cv2/